-Health insurance for employees, their spouses and children.

-Meal vouchers for employees working at sites that do not currently have a canteen or a similar benefit.

-Childcare vouchers for employees with children aged 0 to 3 who need this service.
+- Health insurance for employees, their spouses and children. - Meal vouchers for employees working at sites that do not currently have a canteen or a similar benefit. - Childcare vouchers for employees with children aged 0 to 3 who need this service.

-Transport pass for employees who buy their ticket or transport pass (bus and underground) with a taxexempt pass within the limits established by law.

-Training and qualification programmes in 2022 where the employees can choose the ones suitable for their job and professional development.

-Shareholder Plan for any employee working for the ACCIONA Group in Spain.

-Life Insurance and Accident Insurance: in 2022, we added the choice of contracting these two new products without tax benefits through the tool used to contract products under the Flexible Remuneration Plan.
+- Childcare vouchers for employees with children aged 0 to 3 who need this service. - Transport pass for employees who buy their ticket or transport pass (bus and underground) with a tax-exempt pass within the limits established by law. - Training and qualification programmes in 2022 where the employees can choose the ones suitable for their job and professional development. - Shareholder Plan for any employee working for the ACCIONA Group in Spain. - Life Insurance and Accident Insurance: in 2022, we added the choice of contracting these two new products without tax benefits through the tool used to contract products under the Flexible Remuneration Plan.
 These two products are supplementary and with added coverage aside from the insurance policies ACCIONA has already established for its professionals.